Help! I Breached the Chargeback Thresholds! Now What?!

 After you put your plan into action, carefully monitor your results.
 Is it working?

-If your plan doesn’t seem to be effective—if you remain in the chargeback program for several months—the card network or your acquirer may ask you to try new tactics.
+If your plan doesn’t seem to be effective — if you remain in the chargeback program for several months — the card brand or your processor may ask you to try new tactics.

 If you’ve been monitoring your outcomes, you’ll have a better idea of what is and isn’t working.
 You’ll know which tactics you should keep and which should be replaced with something new.